-Each spring, parents face one of the biggest decisions they can make for their child’s future: What school environment will their child will spend about 1,000 hours in next year?
+Each spring, parents face one of the biggest decisions they can make for their child’s future: What school environment will their child spend about 1,000 hours in next year?
 Let’s dive in to school choice in California.

 Making that decision with confidence starts with knowing your options; you may have more school choices than you realize.
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
 Remember, each child is unique.
 So, the “best” school for your child may be different than the “best” school for your neighbor’s child.
 That’s okay!